Wednesday, October 28, 2020

 Magic Carpet Golf, Reno - Take a Magic Carpet Ride Into Fantasy and Back in Time Into the Prehistoric Era

 I didn't grow up with mini golf, so I never had the interest to seek out places like Magic Carpet Golf.
-After becoming a parent, my mindset changed and like many parents, I am always on the hunt for places to take my kids.
-Finding places that are safe, fun and educational is like finding gold.
+After becoming a parent, my mindset changed.
+Like many parents, I am always on the hunt for (fun) places to take my kids, preferably those that are safe, fun (for adults as well), and educational.

 Notes: